Resident Evil2.5 Stars

 - Release Date

-Released for the Sony Playstation in 1996, the game Resident Evil sold in huge numbers and spawned several sequels on multiple platforms.
+Released on the Sony Playstation in 1996, the game Resident Evil sold in huge numbers and spawned several sequels on multiple platforms.
 Centered on puzzle-solving and zombie killing, the survival horror game follows investigators into a viral outbreak.
 As the story goes, the Umbrella Corporation, a huge multinational conglomerate, does research into a “T-virus” for god-knows-what reasons.
 The virus gets loose, and its victims become the walking undead.
 The movie adaptation was released in 2002.
 And if you’re watching a movie based on a video game, chances are writer-director Paul W. S. Anderson directed it.
-He made Mortal Kombat and Alien vs. Predator (not to mention Event Horizon and Soldier, which may as well be video games), and he brought Resident Evil to the screen.
+He made Mortal Kombat and Alien vs. Predator (not to mention Event Horizon and Soldier, which may as well be video games).
 One could easily question why Anderson is allowed to make movies.
-They lack plot, rely on bad CGI, are filled with loud techno music, and are critically panned.
-But none of that matters when hordes of fans rush out to see the movie version of their favorite game, which in turn proves Anderson financially viable to Hollywood studios.
+They lack memorable plotting, rely on bad CGI, blare loud techno music, and critics pan them.
+But none of that matters when hordes of fans rush out to see the movie version of their favorite game, which, in turn, proves Anderson financially viable to Hollywood studios.

-The movie begins in The Hive, a subterranean lab so vast that we need circling CGI blueprints to see it all.
-It’s run by the Red Queen, a futuristic supercomputer program in the form of a laser-light ten-year-old British girl with a cold disposition, and the first of many nods to Lewis Carroll.
+The movie begins in The Hive, a subterranean lab so vast, we need circling CGI blueprints to see it all.
+It’s run by the Red Queen, a futuristic supercomputer program in the form of a laser-light ten-year-old British girl with a cold disposition, and the first of many nods to Lewis Carroll literature.
 The Hive resides under Raccoon City, Umbrella’s very own municipality, fully populated by its employees.
 In the first scenes, we see a mysterious figure enter a Hive lab and expose the virus for reasons that will become clear (sort of) later.
 The Red Queen acts to prevent topside exposure, quarantining the entire facility, and condemning everyone in The Hive to death and eventual zombification.